Editor’s note: This post was originally published on 5/11/17 and has been updated for accuracy and comprehension.

 But inbound is really like a marketing machine that needs all of the pieces working together to really drive results.
 It’s a long-term investment that will help your business kill it within a year, and completely change the trajectory of your business.

-It’s like a snowball that will just keep getting bigger as it gains more and more momentum.
+When you apply tools like automation, repurposing content and more, it’s like a snowball that will just keep getting bigger as it gains more and more momentum.

 What are you waiting for?
 If your business is in trouble, inbound marketing is the way to go.